-COVID-19 ADDENDUM- Exams that are taken online or in person will utilize Respondus Lockdown Browser© or the exam security program available.
-During Covid, should in person review of exams not be possible, students will review exams with the subject's professor via an online format.
+Exams that are taken online or in person will utilize Respondus Lockdown Browser© or the exam security program available.
+If in person review of exams is not possible, students will review exams with the subject's professor via an online format.